sotronx/xmas-tree/README.md

 # Abstract
-Decomposing ideograms to make a Xmas tree.
+Composing and decomposing ideograms to make a Xmas tree.
 Use natural language and your mother tongue to program.

 # Documentation
 [A Natural Programming Method - Programming with Natural Language](http://www.codeproject.com/Articles/835067/A-Natural-Programming-Method-Programming-with-Natu)